Brian Smith / Writer

 SHORT FICTION • new & Published

-Ghost Stories is a collection of short fiction like no other – each story inspired by a tintype photo from the dawn of the photographic age.
+Ghost Stories is a recently-completed collection of short fiction – each story inspired by a tintype photo from the dawn of the photographic age.
 This eclectic mix of imagined biographical sketches touch on universal themes of love, loss, redemption and regret.
 The collection ranges from the comic to the tragic, with several pieces intersecting the two.
 Ghost Stories is for those adventurous readers who are forever seeking out the next original discovery on the fiction shelf.
+Sample stories are available upon request.

-Tonally as far away from the previous story as imaginable, this twisted comic tale also won runner-up honours in The Toronto Star's annual short fiction contest.
-On Tour with Dutch tells the story of two hard-drinking country boys who, after bagging Bigfoot during a hunting trip, attempt to turn their legendary trophy into untold riches.
+This twisted comic tale also won runner-up honours in The Toronto Star' competition.
+On Tour with Dutch is the story of two hard-drinking country boys who, after bagging Bigfoot during a hunting trip, attempt to turn their legendary trophy into untold riches.

 TELEVISION & FILM • produced & award-winning